Olympus Pen F

+History

 The original Pen F has a double-stroke film advance and a distinctive logo rendered in a gothic font.
 The later Pen FT added a single-stroke film advance, and an uncoupled, integrated light meter, which uses a system of exposure numbers rather than f-stops.
 The exposure numbers were added to the aperture rings of later Pen F lenses; the rings could be pulled out and rotated to show conventional f-stops instead.
 A side-effect of the FT's light meter was a dimmer viewfinder.
-The Pen FV was essentially a Pen FT with the light meter deleted and the F's brighter viewfinder reinstated.
+The Pen FV was essentially a Pen FT without the light meter and with the brighter viewfinder of the Pen F.

 Half frame means that the camera uses an 18×24 mm vertical (portrait) format, producing twice the pictures on a roll of 135 film as the regular 36×24 mm format.
 The smaller image format also allows for a smaller camera and lenses, making the Pen F system one of the smallest SLR systems ever made; the Pentax Auto 110 was smaller, but with a much more limited range of lenses and accessories, and smaller 110 film.

 These cameras are somewhat exceptional since they used a rotary focal-plane shutter, rather than the two-curtain focal-plane shutter commonly used in other SLRs at that time.
 Since this one-piece shutter opens fully before it starts to close, it can synchronize to electronic flash at all shutter speeds.

 Pen-F series cameras are occasionally modified to mount standard motion picture camera lenses for use as film test cameras with 35mm motion picture films.
 The Pen-F frame size is close to the 35mm motion picture Super 35 frame.